quatrope/ois/docs/usage.rst

     The shape of the kernel as a row, colums tuple.
 Default is (11, 11).

  * bkgdegree
     The degree of the polynomial fit to the background.
-Default is 3.
+Default is None (no background fit).
-    To turn off background fitting set this one to None.
+    Note that bkgdegree=0 corresponds to a constant-background fit.

  * method
     A string containing one of the following: "Alard-Lupton", "Bramich" or "AdaptiveBramich".